neilbaldwin/VOLDRED/Readme.md

 ### PITCH and Q

-You'll notice above the slider that controls Oscillator Pitch, there is a toggle button labelled "Q"
+You'll notice above the slider that controls Oscillator Pitch, there is a toggle button labelled `Q`

 <p align="center">
   <img src="img/Pitch Q.png" height="150"/>